Ortiz2525/BluzelleStudio/README.md

 ### Building the app

 ```
-1. cd web
-2. npm install
+1. npm install
-3. npm run dev-compile
+2. npm run dev-compile
 ```

-The static output will be placed in the `web/dist/` folder.
+The static output will be placed in the `dist/` folder.

 ### Running the app in-browser

-You need to serve the `web/dist/` on a server.
+You need to serve the `dist/` on a server.
 We will show how to do this with a simple JavaScript tool.

 ```
 1. npm install http-server -g
-2. cd web/dist
+2. cd dist
 3. http-server

 Starting up http-server, serving ./